Orders placed before 3 pm will be shipped the same day.โœจ

 5. Conclusion

-Tomatoes take 60-100 days to grow from seed to harvest, but with the right variety selection, an understanding of South Africa’s planting season, and proper spacing and support, you can enjoy a bountiful harvest.
+How long do tomatoes take to grow?
+Tomatoes take 60-100 days to grow from seed to harvest, but with the right variety selection, understanding when to grow tomatoes and the best time to plant tomatoes in South Africa, plus proper spacing and support, you can enjoy a bountiful harvest.

 6. FAQ